GreenNLP/firefox-translations-training/docs/configs/downloading_and_selecting_data.md

 ## Adding a new importer

 Just add a shell script to [corpus](https://github.com/Helsinki-NLP/OpusDistillery/tree/main/pipeline/data/importers/corpus) or [mono](https://github.com/Helsinki-NLP/OpusDistillery/tree/main/pipeline/data/importers/mono) which is named as `<prefix>.sh` and accepts the same parameters as the other scripts from the same folder.

 ## Issues
-- Currently, it is not possible to download specific datasets per language pair, right now the tool only downloads the same dataset for all language pairs.
-If a dataset doesn't exist for a given language pair, it creates dummy files.
+* Currently, it is not possible to download specific datasets per language pair; the tool downloads the same dataset for all language pairs.
+If a dataset doesn't exist for a given language pair, dummy files are created.
+Do you want to collaborate?
+Feel free to work on this [issue](https://github.com/Helsinki-NLP/OpusDistillery/issues/1).
-- Currently, there is no support to download monolingual datasets.
-The use of monolingual data is not implemented and only supports the use of bilingual data at the moment.
+* There is currently no support for downloading monolingual datasets.
+The use of monolingual data is not fully implemented; only bilingual data is supported at this time.
+Do you want to collaborate?
+Feel free to work on this [issue](https://github.com/Helsinki-NLP/OpusDistillery/issues/2).